 AMERICANS ARE GENERALLY LIVING LONGER, healthier and more active lives—making it more important than ever for them to plan for those additional years.
-Whether your goals for later in life include continuing to work, traveling, spending time with family or supporting your favorite causes, taking simple steps now can give you the power to shape the future, pursue what matters most to you and have confidence that you have prepared for whatever the future may hold.
+Whether your goals for later in life include continuing to work, traveling, spending time with family or supporting your favorite causes, taking simple steps now can give you the power to help shape the future, pursue what matters most to you and have confidence that you have prepared for whatever the future may hold.

 While it’s easy to put off this kind of planning, it can be an exciting process, particularly as you think about the opportunities you have to make a difference in the lives of people you care about.
-As noted in Leaving a Legacy: A Lasting Gift to Loved Ones, a new study by Merrill, conducted in partnership with Age Wave, your legacy encompasses much more than the assets you leave behind.
+As noted in Leaving a Legacy: A Lasting Gift to Loved Ones, a study by Merrill, conducted in partnership with Age Wave, your legacy encompasses much more than the assets you leave behind.
 Just as important are the values you impart and the steps you take to make the lives of those closest to you easier.
 In fact, one of the most meaningful gifts you can give loved ones is to simplify their lives by creating a document that outlines your wishes for later life, lays out a plan for future financial decision-making and provides easy access to your critical legal and financial records.

 If it all seems a bit daunting, it needn’t be.
 Your Merrill financial advisor has resources that can help to make it easier to bring your legacy planning into focus, organize your important information and identify steps you may want to take to help make your vision for the future a reality.

 Trusts—a powerful but often overlooked legacy planning tool